The wood lathe is a very unique tool. It’s a power tool that has provided hobbyists and professionals alike with years of innovative designs.

-They can be created with a mix of partner materials, including brass, gold – it’s all relative to the design of the pen you’re turning.
+They can be created with a mix of partner materials, including brass, and gold – it’s all relative to the design of the pen you’re turning.

 Spheres can often be the project that many woodturners aim to create one day – due to the difficult nature of the design itself.

 It takes many hours of turning to successfully turn a sphere into a smoothed, completely round object.
-Many woodturners look at alternative turning options to create spheres, however they can definitely be made with lathes.
+Many woodturners look at alternative turning options to create spheres, however, they can definitely be made with lathes.

 Spheres take many steps and hours of time to create – however you shouldn’t be put off by its complexity – and merely see this as a challenge to tackle once you believe your skills are adequate enough to do so.